clodbe0/MDEF22/docs/design_studio_2/00-design space.md

 If I have to think what I'm passionate about I'd start with clay and pottery.
 During my last year of bachelor I had to do an internship.
 Covid just happened and after months of online lessons I couldn't not spend one more minute in front of my laptop.
 That's why I decided to knock the door of a pottery studio called Unomi, in Turin, Italy.
-Cristina, the owner of the lab and an amazing artisan taught me everything, not just how to spin the wheel, but how to deal with a studio that works with students who are learning, with clients and with restaurants who want specific shapes and specific color for each plate.
+Cristina, the owner of the lab and an amazing artisan taught me everything, not just how to spin the wheel, but how to deal with a studio that works with students who are learning, with clients and with restaurants who want specific shapes and specific colour for each plate.
 I worked at **Unomi** for two years and it changed myself and my life.
 When I moved to Barcelona I decided not to give up on that and brought with me my spin wheel to share my passion with others.
 I think it's what I like to do the most.